 Sales are, of course, a numbers game.
 The more prospects you reach out to, the greater your chance of at least one of them becoming a client.
 One great way to increase how many new prospects you are reaching out to as an international entrepreneur is to take your sales efforts to an international audience.
 You can do this even if the region speaks another language.
-With the help of a top translation agency that specializes in marketing, breaking into a foreign market need not be daunting.
+With the help of overseas employees or a top translation agency that specializes in marketing, breaking into a foreign market need not be daunting.
 Below we’ll go into three actionable ways that you can do so.

 Factors that Influence International Clients